 The Benefits Of a Neuropsychological Evaluation:

-A detailed and good comprehensive evaluation will typically provide:
+A detailed and good comprehensive evaluation provides the following:

 - an in depth understanding of any learning and/or behavioral challenges, based on the individual’s unique profile;